 A few weeks after I made that pivotal decision, my then-boyfriend and I hiked to a peak on the Appalachian Trail to watch the sunrise.
 He got down on one knee, and the rest of my life truly began.
-Now, we are happily married and ever thankful for all of the beauty in life.
-I am still on the journey towards full recovery, but have regained my physical health and look forward to the day when I may become a mother.
+Now, we're happily married and ever thankful for all of the beauty in life.
+I'm still on the journey towards full recovery, but I have regained my physical health and look forward to the day when I may become a mother.
 For me, the joy afforded by sharing a Friday night pizza with my husband is far greater than any athletic victory.
-I have not entirely abandoned running, but rather found a balance, running for my health and happiness—not at the expense of the two.
+I haven't entirely abandoned running, but I have found a balance, running for my health and happiness—not at the expense of the two.

 Women need to remember that health is far more important than a dress size and a mile pace.

-Women need to be empowered by embracing their feminity— including hips that may not always be the best for running record-breaking times, but that look darn good in a cute skirt and enable one to bring new life into this world.
+Women need to be empowered by embracing their femininity— including hips that may not always be the best for running record-breaking times, but that look darn good in a cute skirt and enable you to bring new life into this world.
 Women need to embrace the power that is inherently within the female body—without trying to change it to fit misguided societal or athletic standards.